 Considering Alexander Payne’s ‘Nebraska’

 Here is an excerpt from an essay I wrote to appear in an upcoming new edition of my book Alexander Payne: His Journey in Film.
 The essay sets up or introduces the multiple stories I wrote about his most recent film Nebraska.
 My extensive Nebraska coverage will add a major chunk of material to my Payne book and to our understanding of him and his work.
-The new edition will be out in June 2014.
+The new edition is now available (see details below).

 Considering Alexander Payne’s ‘Nebraska’